 Infertility is a very sensitive and private topic for most people.
 According to the Center for Disease Control (CDC) as many as 1 in 8 couples will struggle with infertility.
-In the early stages of trying to get pregnant, your doctor may tell you that there is nothing wrong, and to “just relax”.
+In the early stages of trying to get pregnant, your gynecologist or reproductive endocrinologist may tell you that there is nothing wrong, and that you need to “relax”.
 All too often, this is easier said than done.
 When you are looking to start a family, and it isn’t happening as quickly as you had expected, it can be very stressful.
 This stress, in turn, can contribute to continuing fertility problems, trapping you in a vicious cycle.
 We commonly treat PCOS and Endometriosis.

 For those who are looking to conceive naturally, acupuncture can be a very helpful tool.
 First and foremost, it helps the mind and body to relax.
-In women, when the body is tense, it can affect ovulation.
+In women, when the body is under stress, it can affect ovulation, and other hormonal functions.
 Acupuncture also improves blood flow to the uterus, oxygenating the endometrial lining, and providing a more receptive environment for the fertilized egg to attach.
-For men, reducing stress can improve both the sperm quantity and vitality.
+For men, reducing stress with treatments like acupuncture can improve both the sperm quantity and vitality.
 This increases the chance of the sperm reaching the egg, and once there to fertilize it.
 This is especially important given the recent research about the “plunging fertility” in men.

 When dealing with infertility some couples will choose to undergo assisted reproduction such as Intra-Uterine Insemination or In Vitro Fertilization.
 Acupuncture can help in these instances too.
 There are a number of factors that affect the success rate of these procedures.
 Age, hormone levels, and general level of health are among the factors.
 Obviously, acupuncture cannot reverse the aging process.
 What it can do is improve the quality of the egg and the quality of the sperm to increase chances of success.